Perl Integration

 Perl Calling Strada

-The Strada Perl module allows Perl programs to load and call functions from compiled Strada shared libraries.
-This lets you write performance-critical code in Strada and use it from Perl.
+The Strada Perl module (v1.0) lets Perl programs load and call functions from compiled Strada shared libraries — with automatic type conversion, calls of any arity (with libffi), Strada object construction and method dispatch, and Strada exceptions surfaced as catchable Perl die.
+Write performance-critical code in Strada and use it idiomatically from Perl.

 Setup